 The Home page should look something like this:

 On the left side of the screen is a list of services currently running with their status information.
-All the services should be running with Good Health , however there may be a small number of configuration warnings indicated by a wrench icon and a numbered badge , which you can ignore.
+All the services should be running with Good Health , however there may be a small number of configuration warnings indicated by a wrench icon and a number , which you can ignore.